TalDruker/TalDruker/README.md

 ###  Currently

-*  Building and refining robust data analysis portfolios and ETL workflows.
 *  Exploring AI integrations and modern data automation techniques.
+* Studying for an M.Sc. in Data Science.
-*  Actively looking for Data Analyst, BI Developer, or IS roles.
+*  Actively looking for Data Analyst, BI Developer, Data Scientist, Project Management, or Information Systems roles.
 ---

 ###  Connect with Me